visgl/deck.gl/docs/custom-layers.md

 A layer is discarded when a new set of layers are rendered and none of them match (have the same `id` prop) as your old layer.

+`getShaders` - This is not a formal life cycle function, but rather a recommended convention.
+Each layer is expected define a `getShaders` function that returns your layer's shaders (as JavaScript strings containing GLSL source).
+This makes it much easier for others to subclass your layer and make small changes to the shaders.

 ## Change Detection